Aitslab/nlp_2021_alexander_petter/utils/chemprot/README.md

 ### Remapping
-As many of the ChemProt labels do not have many occurrences, and since many of them have to semantic difference in the context of biomedical litterature, custom labels are introduced.
+As many of the ChemProt labels (column ChemProt, and cpr for class numbers) do not have many occurrences, custom labels are introduced.
 We also introduce a custom ID (*cid*) to simplify the fine-tuning process:

 ````python
     '''